palewire/first-python-notebook/docs/prerequisites/pip.rst

 pip
 ===

 The `pip package manager <https://pip.pypa.io/en/latest/>`_ makes it easy to install open-source libraries that expand what you're able to do with Python.
-Later, we will use it to install everything needed to create a working web application.
+Later, we will use it to install everything needed to conduct a data analysis.

 Verify pip is installed by typing the following into your command-line interface: